How to Gift a House to Your Child

 However, a potential danger of gifting your property to your kids is that you give up control, Ranzau said.

 “With a QPRT, once the term ends, you then have to rent the property from the trust if you want to stay in it," said Ranzau.
-“This can further help to reduce the value of your estate as the rent you pay is not counted as a gift to the trust or your children."
+“This can further help to reduce the value of your estate, as the rent you pay is not counted as a gift to the trust or to your children."

 A more complex scenario occurs when you're ready to move and your children want to keep the house in the family, but they don't want to move into the home.
+A QPRT might not be the best option in this scenario.

 The tax implications of gifting the house outright are an important aspect of your decision to gift during your lifetime, said Ranzau.